ping/newsrack/README.md

 # newsrack

-Generate a "newsrack" of `.mobi` periodicals for your ereader.
+Generate a "newsrack" of periodicals for your ereader.

 Uses [calibre](https://calibre-ebook.com/), [GitHub Actions](.github/workflows/build.yml) and hosted on [GitHub Pages](https://pages.github.com/).